 Any surplus votes from elected candidates (votes in excess of the quota they need), are transferred to the candidates who were the second choice of voters on those ballot papers.
 Because it is not possible to determine which votes actually elected the candidate and which votes are surplus, all the elected candidate's ballot papers are transferred at a reduced rate.

-Surplus / Number of votes for candidate = Transfer value
+Surplus / Number of ballot papers held by candidate = Transfer value

 Candidate A gains 1 000 000 votes.
 If the required quota was 600 000 the surplus would be 400 000.